itobey/fddb-exporter/docs/details/configuration.md

 ## Environment Variables

 This page lists all available environment variables and their default values.
+Usually, you only need to change the username and password for the FDDB connection and the settings for your preferred database connection.

 - For more information about how to configure the Docker image, please refer to the [Docker details](/details/docker.md).